sourmash-bio/sourmash/doc/classifying-signatures.md

 using Nanopore data or other data types that have a high sequencing error rate.

-It's important to note that taxonomy based on k-mers is very, very specific and if you get a match, it's pretty reliable.
+It's important to note that taxonomy based on multiple k-mers is very, very specific and if you get a match, it's pretty reliable.
 On the converse, however, k-mer identification is very brittle with respect to evolutionary divergence, so if you don't get a match it may only mean that the specific species or genus you're searching for isn't in